NoamLeabo/FaceBar_Android_Version/README.md

 # FaceBar Android version
-Welcome to the android (beta) version of FaceBar!
+Welcome to the android (release candidate) version of FaceBar!

-A few things to keep in mind in order to perfect your experience using FaceBar -
+A few updates from last version and things to keep in mind in order to perfect your experience using FaceBar -

-  1) At the moment there is a limited number of people who have been given early access to an active account in order to get opinions on the preview version of the app.
-One of these people is Mr. Mark Zuckerberg who definitely has "some" experience in this type of platforms.
-     In order to enter the application, enter his user information -

-     **Username: Mark_Z**

-     **Password: 123456Mm**
+  1)  Now everyone can have a personal account in FaceBar!
+      All you need to do is click on the "create an account" btn, and create your very own uniq FaceBar account.

-  3)  In the beta version, our app supports the English language only.
+  2)  Same as pre. versions, our app supports the English language only.
       Using the app on a phone configured in a different language may have a bad effect on the app's design and user experience.

-  4)  The app is yet to be synchronized with any database therefore any changes that you do will be saved **locally** and will not be saved by rerunning the app logics.
+  3)  The app is now synchronized with the app database therefore every changes that you do will be saved and uploaded to the server.
+Keep that in mind!

+  4)  In this new version you can have a friendship connection with others!
+      A friendship connection must be agreed by both users.
+Everyone can send friends request to any other user.

+  5)  In the new feed page a user will see only his friends' posts, in addition to another five latest posts.
+Of course that user can only edit his own posts.

+  6)  One more feature is the profile page.
+Now you can see your posts, your friends, and your friends request all in one place.
+You can also see your friends' profile page, you cannot see a non-friend user's profile page though.
+If you wish to see a user's posts and profile page, you can send him a friendship req. and hope that he'll agree :)

+  7)  If you would like to delete your FaceBar account (but Y would U like to do that?!), you can do so by clicking the "Delete btn".

+  8)  Designe was updated as well, we hope you'll find it artistic.

 How to run the app?